-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Go the Distance (Disney: a Twisted Tale #11) by Jen Calonita

 Series: Disney Twisted Tales #11

 Genres: Fairy Tales & Folklore, Fantasy, Young Adult, Young Adult Fiction

 What if Meg had to become a Greek god?
 After Hercules proves he's a true hero and regains his godship, all seems right in the world.
 That is, until Zeus tells Meg that she cant be with Hercules because she's, well, mortal.
 Luckily, Hera has a solution, offering Meg a chance to prove herself worthy of a spot on Mt Olympus as a god.
 All Meg has to do is complete a mysterious quest.
 The mission?
 Oh, just to rescue her ex's current wife from the Underworld.
 The ex-boyfriend she saved by selling her soul to Hades.
 The ex-boyfriend who immediately moved on to someone else while she was stuck in the Underworld.
 Can Meg put her past behind her and use her quick-wit to defeat monsters and gods alike, including the nefarious Hades?
 Will she finally figure out her place and contribution to the world?
 Or will her fear of commitment have her running away from an eternity of godhood with Herc?
 The next installment in the Twisted Tales series, Go the Distance features sardonic Meg, a frequent favorite female icon of the Disney catalogue, venturing o? on her own journey for the very first time.

 I am using a modified version of the CAWPILE rating system to do my review.
 If you’re curious about the CAWPILE system, check out this video by Book Roast!